dozmus/csar/design-docs/Useful Material.md

 None of these however identify language elements, they are just 'better' versions of grep.

 ## Query Language Analysis
+The following languages do not necessarily address my problem but they may influence the development of my own query language.

 ### AutoQuery
-Their queries are broken up into the following groups: program element types (variable, function, etc.) and identifier (if applicable), program element descriptions (contains, ofType, atLine, etc.), relation descriptions (depends on, etc.) and finally targets.
+The queries are broken up into the following groups: program element types (variable, function, etc.) and identifier (if applicable), program element descriptions (contains, ofType, atLine, etc.), relation descriptions (depends on, etc.) and finally targets.
 Each group can have 0 or more pieces of information within it, so it is descriptive.
-Its language isn't natural (w.r.t. english) and is very mechanical.
-I like how you can specify target file, line number, types, etc. and the fundamental control flow and language elements it handles.
-It is not very in-depth though (i.e. omits searching for try-catch blocks, anonymous methods/classes) which hinders its usefulness.
+Its language is unnatural (w.r.t. english) and is very mechanical.
+You can specify file, line number, types, and various elementary language elements (classes, methods, control flow).
+It is not very in-depth, it cannot represent try-catch blocks, anonymous methods/classes, etc. which hinders its usefulness.

 ### [AspectJ](https://eclipse.org/aspectj/doc/next/progguide/starting-aspectj.html)
+AspectJ has developed a language which it uses to address the problems presented by aspect-oriented programming.

-Their queries are almost exactly that of Java.
+Their queries have a syntax that closely resembles that of Java.
 Examples below:
 * `call(void Point.setX(int)) || call(void Point.setY(int))`
 * `call(void Figure.make*(..))`
 * `call(public * Figure.* (..))`

-I like how you can combine queries together with and, or and not.
+You can restrict the domain of queries with the logical operators: and, or and not.
+You can use `*` as a wildcard but not `?`.
-I like the use of `*` as a wildcard, furthermore it should also support `?` as a wildcard (matching only 1 arbitrary character).
-The idea of creating aliases for multiple queries is one I am also looking into, to provide a way of code standards verification.
-I like the way method parameters are defined.
+You can define a query with an alias, which helps address verbosity and the Don't Repeat Yourself principle.
+I can also use this to provide a method of code standards verification (i.e. define queries and run them against the project, matches imply errors in standards).
+You can define method parameters as a type list or a named-type list which is flexible and expressive.

-One problem is my tool will not be restricted to Java, so adopting a Java-like syntax will confuse/annoy some programmers.
+One issue is my tool aims to be language-agnostic, so adopting a Java-like syntax will be non intuitive for non-Java programmers.
-The syntax also fails for dynamically-typed languages where types are not explicitly defined, so a method with signature: `my_method(int)` would be invalid in it (or require lots of processing!).
+The syntax fails for dynamically-typed languages where types are not explicitly defined, so a method with signature: `my_method(int)` would be invalid in it (or require lots of processing).
+This would require more flexibility in defining method parameters by allowing names lists.

 ### [Infer](https://github.com/facebook/infer)
 Infer has developed a language called [AL](https://code.facebook.com/posts/277643589367408/) which it uses to define templates corresponding to code stink.
 Example below:
 ```
 DEFINE-CHECKER STRONG_DELEGATE_WARNING = {

-    LET name_contains_delegate =
+    LET name_contains_delegate = declaration_has_name(REGEXP("[dD]elegate"));
-        declaration_has_name(REGEXP("[dD]elegate"));

-    LET name_does_not_contain_queue =
+    LET name_does_not_contain_queue = NOT declaration_has_name(REGEXP("[qQ]ueue"));
-        NOT declaration_has_name(REGEXP("[qQ]ueue"));

     SET report_when =
         WHEN
            name_contains_delegate
            AND name_does_not_contain_queue
            AND is_strong_property()
         HOLDS-IN-NODE ObjCPropertyDecl;